matrix-org/synapse/docs/modules/index.md

 * If several modules register the same callback, the callback registered by the module that appears first is used.
-* If several modules try register a handler for the same HTTP path, only the handler registered by the module that appears first is used.
+* If several modules try to register a handler for the same HTTP path, only the handler registered by the module that appears first is used.
 Handlers registered by the other module(s) are ignored and Synapse will log a warning message about them.